 In general, this type of boat has a special storage place on top of a large ship, so that if an accident occurs, we can immediately throw it into the water.
 The lifeboat can only automatically inflate itself, into the shape of a boat, so that the person in distress can sit in it to escape the danger.

-There is no time to deploy the water rescue gear into the water if you are on a huge boat that sinks quickly.
+There is no time to deploy the water rescue equipment into the water if you are on a huge boat that sinks quickly.
 When the large boat lowers to a particular depth, the lifeboat's storage device unhooks and the lifeboat is released, allowing the person in need to board and assist them in escaping.

 Because the lifeboat is such a crucial survival tool for crew members in trouble at sea, it is critical to consider the following factors before employing it.